metas-mk/100-days-of-code/r2-log.md

 - component nesting: a component can be shown inside of another
 - component reusability: components shall be easily reusable through out an application
 - component configuration: a component shall be configurable when it's created

+#### Nesting components & props.children
+- wrapped the comments component into an approval component via jsx
+- used ```props.children``` to consume the nested component